Worn and Weathered with Worm Holes: The Nature of Rustic and Reclaimed Furniture

 Amish Wildwood Rustic Wood Panel Bed

-The Amish Wildwood Rustic Wood Panel Bed.
+The Amish Rustic Hickory Panel Bed.

 If smooth, shiny and seamless are what you’re after, then rustic and reclaimed may not be for you.